← Back to Blog

 • Water activity (Aw) -- measures the available water for microbial growth.
 Target below 0.60 Aw.
 This is more predictive of mold risk than moisture content alone

 On our farms, we monitor humidity compliance for every lot before it leaves for the dry mill, because once coffee arrives at port with high moisture, the entire container is at risk.
+I have learned to be paranoid about this.
+We check moisture with a handheld meter at the bodega, and the trilladora checks it again.
+If there is any doubt, the lot stays in storage until it reaches the target range.

 Export Standards